 Can kids have a debit card?

 Absolutely!
 Kids can have a debit card and learn to save and manage their money at an early age.
 There are classic debit cards linked to a checking account, and then there are also prepaid debit cards.
-Both allow your kid to spend only the loaded amount of money and avoid going into debt.

 Can my 11-year-old have a debit card?